Credible takeaways

-One of the ways to save on interest, at least at the beginning of your mortgage, is to get a 5/1 adjustable-rate mortgage (5/1 ARM).
+One way to save on interest, at least at the beginning of your mortgage, is to get a 5/1 ARM.
 With a 5/1 ARM, you have a fixed rate for the first five years of your mortgage, with the rate adjusting every year after that.

-A 5/1 ARM can help you get a lower interest rate initially, which can make it attractive to certain homebuyers.
+A 5/1 ARM can help you get a lower interest rate initially, making it attractive to certain homebuyers.

 What is a 5/1 ARM loan?